 A real estate attorney should be consulted to supervise the reverse mortgage process and make sure that title is held correctly once the reverse mortgage is in place.

-Consult with experienced attorneys who have been practicing in the area of Real Estate, Probate, Trusts, Guardianship, Estate Planning, Estate Administration and Litigation for over 40 years such as the Real Estate Lawyer Phoenix AZ locals turn to.
+Consult with experienced attorneys who have been practicing in the area of Real Estate, Probate, Trusts, Guardianship, Estate Planning, Estate Administration and Litigation for over 40 years such as the Real Estate Lawyer locals turn to.